 Editor’s note: This webinar and blog post was written on version 2 of the NSW scope and sequence.
 As of October 2022, the sequence has been updated for a third time.
 You can now view and download Phonics Hero’s revised NSW Sequence.

 This week, phonics expert Tina DiMauro and I ran a free webinar, unpacking the new NSW Phonics Scope and Sequence.
 Here’s a recording of the session:

 We know that many of you will struggle to find the time to watch the whole thing, so here’s what we covered and what you need to know.

 Tina explained that the ‘Science of Reading’ is not a program, but is the cumulation of years of research into how best to teach children to read.
 Australia, the UK and the USA have all come to broadly the same conclusion: that early reading should be taught with systematic, synthetic phonics.
 For a deep dive, read this blog post on the science of reading.

 Synthetic phonics is a bit of a buzz word in Australian schools right now.
 These are four of the most important characteristics:

 There’s lots more to learn, so take a look at our overview of synthetic phonics.

 Right now it’s being trialled with Year 1 in a selected number of primary schools.
 We are expecting to see changes to the scope and sequence from those learnings; alterations to the groupings, the order of phonemes and what is taught in what year.
 What you need to know:

-From February 2023, Phonics Hero will also be mapped to the NSW Order.
-For now, choose the (very similar) Letters and Sounds order; you will easily be able to change this in February.
+From March 2023, Phonics Hero will also be mapped to the NSW Order.
+For now, choose the (very similar) Letters and Sounds order; you will easily be able to change this later.

 If you are going to follow the NSW sequence, be mindful that in Stage 1 there are lots of very infrequent spelling choices (e.g. ‘que’ as in plaque) which are rarely going to be used by children.
 You might want to rethink teaching these in your precious lesson time.